High school roundup: Gouverneur captures Section 10 Class C football crown

 Gunner Frenya scored with about 25 minutes left to give Section 7’s Chazy (19-0-1) a lead it would not relinquish in a state Class D quarterfinal at Beekmantown.

-Later in the second half, Dylan Mcafee launched a high-arcing ball up into the wind and watched as teammate Peter Labarge collected the ball, raced past the Chateaugay defense and touched the ball into the corner of the net to Bechard’s left.
+Later in the second half, Dylan Mcafee launched a high-arcing ball up into the wind and watched as teammate Peter Labarge collected the ball, raced past the defense of Chateaugay (14-6) and touched the ball into the corner of the net.

 GIRLS SOCCER